healthbycounty

 How We Use AI

 Per-county pages on this site include a short, AI-generated narrative summary that contextualizes the statistics for that county.
 The narrative is produced by Claude (Anthropic) from the same source data shown in the statistics tables on the page.
-Logan, as Data Editor, reviews the underlying prompt and spot-checks output before publication; the prompt is constrained to forbid causation claims, treatment recommendations, and any prose that goes beyond what the source statistics support.
+The editorial team maintains the underlying prompt and spot-checks output before publication; the prompt is constrained to forbid causation claims, treatment recommendations, and any prose that goes beyond what the source statistics support.

 We do not use AI to: